 With all due respect to Moremi, Chobe and Makgadikgadi, the birds you can see in and around Maun rival them all.
-In fact, pound-for-pound or dollar-for-bird, Maun wins hands-down.
+In fact, pound-for-pound or dollar-per-bird, Maun wins hands-down.
 Especially when you’re staying in your little sis’ house and driving her car!

 So here’s a good recipe for Best Botswana Birding: Don’t just land in Maun and buzz off elsewhere!
 Rather stay in this lovely home: